oZexyi/Virtual-Relay/README.md

 - Uses 'math.ceil()' to handle rounding of stacks values

 ## Future Plans
-- Written in React.js JavaScript and Spring Boot Java
+- Written in React.js JavaScript, and Spring Boot Java
 - Add a **live dashboard** tab to track:
   - Active trailers
   - Stack status (e.g., tagged but not scanned)